lntran26/lntran26.github.io/_pages/research.md

-### Developing a novel image-based CNN method for inferring the distribution of fitness effects (DFE) from single nucleotide polymorphism (SNP) alignments
+### Developing a novel method for inferring the distribution of fitness effects (DFE) from single nucleotide polymorphism (SNP) alignments

-The DFE of new mutations quantifies the input of mutations with certain selective effects (deleterious, neutral, advantageous) into natural populations and is central to the mechanisms of many biological processes.
-All existing methods infer the DFE from summary statistics derived from SNP data, leading to unavoidable information loss.
-Several groups have developed NN-based methods to directly process SNP alignments, but none has applied it to DFE inference.
-I plan to build upon this SNP alignment based approach and further adapt it to the task of inferring the DFE.
-Our approach will incorporate functional features such as classification of synonymous and non-synonymous variants in the data representation.
-This novel approach to data representation is expected to be more informative and powerful than existing frequency-spectrum-based DFE inference methods.
+The DFE of new mutations quantifies the input of mutations with certain selective effects (deleterious, neutral, advantageous) into natural populations and is central to many biological and evolutionary processes.
+Existing methods for DFE inference typically summarize the input genomic data into allele frequency spectra (AFS), which ignore patterns of linkage among SNPs in the data.
+Several groups have previously developed CNN-based methods to directly process SNP alignments that include linkage information, but none has applied it to DFE inference.
+In this project, we will build upon this SNP alignment based approach and further adapt it to the task of inferring the DFE.
+Our method will also incorporate more features in the data representation, such as the classification of synonymous versus non-synonymous variants.
+This novel approach to data representation is expected to be more informative and powerful than existing AFS-based DFE inference methods.

 Past Research
 ======